scalan/special/docs/perf-style-guide.md

 This is particularly important in those 20% of code which is known to be a hotspot or hotspot candidate.

+I’d like to point out that performance measurements referred in this guide are only to highlight what’s possible to expect, and not to produce exact numbers.
+Some optimizations can be easily measured, while others are not.
+Some measurements might be distorted by other optimizations that are not taken into account in micro-benchmarks.

 ### Empty Seq

 It is quite often to see `Seq()` where empty collection is required.